BelaPlatform/bela_newBlog/docs/_posts/2019-02-27-pure-data-and-bela.markdown

 {% include single-image.html fileName="puredata/snapshot.png" %}

+Note that the CTAG multichannel cape is also compatible with Pure Data but in this case there are a few additional considerations to do with channel numbering to accommodate the extra audio channels.
+See [here]() for more details.

 ## Digital I/O

 Bela's digital inputs and outputs can be also be addressed from within Pd.
 They can either be received as messages at message rate or as signals at audio rate.
 Unlike the analog channels which have a set direction, each digital pin can function as an input or an output and so this needs to be set explicitly from within the patch.